-A fertilizer bagging machine, such as the Gravity Flow Open Mouth Bagger (GWB), fills open mouth bags with dry, free-flowing and minimally dusty fertilizer granules at a rate up to 5-8 bags per minute (300-480 bags per hour).
-The bags most commonly used with this machine are an open top poly bag or a poly-lined paper bag.
+A fertilizer bagging machine, such as the Gravity Flow Open Mouth Bagger, fills open mouth bags with dry, free-flowing and minimally dusty fertilizer granules at a rate up to 5-8 bags per minute (300-480 bags per hour).
+The bags most commonly used with this machine are an open top poly bag or a poly-lined paper bags.
 The bags are filled to a 50-pound target weight.

-Fertilizer can also be packaged in valve bags using a Model 730 Air Pressure Packer.
-This machine can fill bags at a rate of 5-6 bags per minute to a set target weight of 50 pounds.
+Fertilizer can also be packaged into valve bags using an Air Pressure Packer.
+This type of machine can fill bags at a rate of 5-6 bags per minute to a set target weight of 50 pounds.
 It is common for fertilizer bagging machines to be made of 304 stainless steel or at least have 304 stainless steel contact surfaces.

-Fertilizer is emptied from bulk bags into a hopper and then discharged using an incline screw conveyor.
-The fertilizer is then conveyed into the Model GWB open mouth bag filler (or the Model 730 Air Pressure valve bag filler).
+Fertilizer is unloaded from big bags into a hopper and then discharged using an incline screw conveyor.
+The fertilizer is then conveyed into the bag filling machine.
 Each filling sequence starts automatically when the operator places the bag onto the bagging machine.
-Filling stops when the bag reaches set target weight.
-Then it drops to a conveyor below where it is run through a bag sealing device.
-The sealed bag moves to a bag transfer conveyor and through a bag flattener.
+Filling stops when the bag reaches a set target weight.